federicaciuffo/aws-application-networking-k8s/docs/guides/environment.md

 Default: Inferred from IMDS metadata

 A unique name to identify a cluster.
 This will be used in AWS resource tags to record ownership.
+This variable is required except for EKS cluster.
+This needs to be specified if IMDS is not available.

 ---